LinkedIn: Is it worth paying $12 per month for a LinkedIn premium membership?

 Ok, maybe not everyone, but certainly those who are interested in their career or professional development.

-Thanks to my free Linkedin profile, in the last year I’ve had:
+Thanks to my free LinkedIn profile, in the last year I’ve had:

 - A job offer from a Wellington recruitment firm

-- An article written by Waikato University (this article)
+- An article written by Waikato University

-With the above success, I thought I’d try and ramp things up, so I recently upgraded from the free Linkedin to Linkedin premium for NZ$12 per month.
+With the above success, I thought I’d try and ramp things up, so I recently upgraded from the free LinkedIn to LinkedIn premium for NZ$12 per month.

-So is Linkedin premium worth it?
+So, is LinkedIn Premium worth it?

 No. At least, not for me – I just felt too much like a stalker/sales shark.

-If I really wanted to talk to someone in particular I’d rather cold call them, and I’d rather spend my $12 on shouting them a coffee.
+Being a NZ digital marketing agency, if I really wanted to talk to someone in particular I’d rather cold call them, and I’d rather spend my $12 on shouting them a coffee.

-I’d love to hear from anyone who has found Linkedin Premium worthwhile, otherwise I’ll be sticking with the free version of Linkedin 🙂
+I’d love to hear from anyone who has found Linkedin Premium worthwhile, otherwise, I’ll be sticking with the free version of Linkedin 🙂